 CPS Supermarket Interchange Rates

-There are different rates and fees depending on whether the customer uses a credit card, debit card, or prepaid card.
-Additionally, the credit card category has subcategories based on variables such as annual volume and number of transactions.
+There are different rates and fees depending on whether the customer uses a debit card or a prepaid card.

 Volume Rate | Per-Transaction Fee | |